Implementing PulsePoint in your community is easy and involves these basic steps:

 - Promoting the initiative on an ongoing basis

 More detailed information about each of these steps is available in the Implementation Roadmap below.

-The foundation charges a tiered annual license fee based on population served.
-These fees help ensure the long-term sustainability of the app and are used to directly benefit our users in several ways including consistent performance, reliable and timely technical support, and a steadily improving product.
+Tiered annual license fees ranging from $8,000 to $25,000 (depending on population served) safeguard the long-term sustainability of the apps and are used to directly benefit our users.
+These fees support the foundation and ensure consistent performance, reliable and timely technical support, and a steadily improving product.